What is pelvic inflammatory disease?

 What are the other pelvic inflammatory disease risks/conditions?

-- Chronic pelvic pain: The PEACH study also found that 42 percent of these patients treated for PID went on to develop chronic pelvic pain at follow-up.xxxv
+- Chronic pelvic pain: The PEACH study also found that 42 percent of patients treated for PID went on to develop chronic pelvic pain at follow-up.xxxv

 Conclusion